amallen1/feedback-app/README.md

 Users should be able to:

 - [x] View the optimal layout for the app depending on their device's screen size
-- [] See hover states for all interactive elements on the page
+- [x] See hover states for all interactive elements on the page
-- [] Create, read, update, and delete product feedback requests
+- [x] Create, read, update, and delete product feedback requests
-- [] Receive form validations when trying to create/edit feedback requests
+- [x] Receive form validations when trying to create/edit feedback requests
 - [x] Sort suggestions by most/least upvotes and most/least comments
 - [x] Filter suggestions by category
-- [] Add comments and replies to a product feedback request
+- [x] Add comments to a product feedback request
+- [] Reply to a comment on a product feedback request
-- [] Upvote product feedback requests on all pages
+- [x] Upvote product feedback requests on all pages
-- [] **Bonus**: Keep track of any changes, even after refreshing the browser
+- [x] **Bonus**: Keep track of any changes, even after refreshing the browser

 ### Screenshot